OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/content_development/MAIN_Preprints, postprints, and VORs.md

 * [**ChemRxiv**](https://chemrxiv.org/) - A preprint server for Chemistry.

-* [**SSRN**](https://www.ssrn.com/index.cfm/en/) - The So cial Sciences Research Network.
+* [**SSRN**](https://www.ssrn.com/index.cfm/en/) - The Social Sciences Research Network.
 Note that SSRN is now owned by Elsevier.

 * [**Open Science Framework Preprints**](https://osf.io/preprints/) - A collection of preprint service providers that use the OSF open source infrastructure to support their communities.

 * [**PrePubMed**](http://www.prepubmed.org/) - A platform that indexes preprints from arXiv q-bio, PeerJ Preprints, bioRxiv, F1000Research, preprints.org, The Winnower, Nature Precedings, and Wellcome Open Research.

 A really useful initiative in this space too is [ASAPbio](https://asapbio.org/).
-This is a scientist-driven non-profit promoting transparency and innovation in life science communication.
+This is a researcher-driven non-profit promoting transparency and innovation in life science communication.

+Several language-specific preprint servers have also recently emerged.
+These include [Arabixiv](https://arabixiv.org/) (Arabic), [Frenxiv](https://frenxiv.org/) (French), and [INA-Rxiv](https://osf.io/preprints/inarxiv/) (Indonesian), all hosted by the Open Science Framework.